 At CFT, we believe that a thriving community is one in which all people feel cared for, invested in, nourished and valued, and have an equitable opportunity to contribute to the well-being and growth of themselves, their families and their communities.

 One of the ways we build a strong community is through our grants.
 Please see below for upcoming grant opportunities in the following categories:

 The Letter of Inquiry process supports programs that address needs across the North Texas region (Collin, Dallas, Denton, Rockwall and Tarrant Counties).
-Through this process, each year, Communities Foundation of Texas provides approximately 25 to 35 mid-sized grants (about $10,000 to $20,000) to nonprofits in the region.
+Through this process, each year, Communities Foundation of Texas has provided approximately 50 to 60 grants annually between $5,000-$20,000 to nonprofits in the region.